JunLLuo/NFT_Tweets_Keywords_Analysis/README.md

 # Run

-*The data in the code is demonstrated by some synthetic data.
+*The code is demonstrated by some synthetic data.

 Every .py file has a runnable main function.